-NEUR 493-494
+NEUR 493-494 Undergraduate Research in Neuroscience

-Undergraduate Research 3-6 credits in Neuroscience
+Staff 3-6 credits

 (Formerly NEUR 160-161; Prerequisites: BIOL 141-142, PSYC 231, PSYC 330, and permission of professor) Individual study and research on a specific topic relevant to neuroscience under the supervision of a faculty member.
 It is strongly recommended that this research be initiated during the junior year, and it is expected that the research will extend over a two-semester period.